reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 Now you need to display any comments that have been submitted for a post, and allow users to submit comments.

-Open `app/views/posts/show.html.erb` and make it look like:
+In Sublime, open `app/views/posts/show.html.erb` and make it look like:

 ```erb
 <p id="notice"><%= notice %></p>